eyuelberga/keywrite/docs/basic_usage.md

 });
 ```

-You switch between the layouts by setting the `current` value in the instance to
+You can switch between the layouts by setting the `current` value in the instance to
 the key name of the layout you want.

 ```javascript